concord-consortium/lab/readme.md

 If you do end up having to install a new version of Ruby with RVM change out of and back into the lab directory after the RVM install of Ruby is complete:

-    cd ..
-    cd lab
+    cd ..; cd lab

 #### Initial configuration

-Copy the sample project configuration file to `config/config.yml` (you can examine it and edit if you want).
+Copy the sample project configuration file to `config/config.yml`

     cp config/config.sample.yml config/config.yml

+You can examine it and edit it if you want: [project configuration documentation](developer-doc/configuration.md)

 #### Create a git post-commit hook